On Variants of Inverse Cluster Size Problem & General Magnification: General Primitive Inverse Cluster Size Problem

 \item For $k=1$ or $n-1$, $[L:K]=[\mathfrak{S}_{n}:\mathfrak{A}_{n-1}]=2n$ and $r_K(L)=[N_{G}(H):H]=2$.

 \item For $1<k<n-1$, $[L:K]=[\mathfrak{S}_{n}:\mathfrak{A}_{k}\times \mathfrak{A}_{n-k}]=4 {n\choose k}$ and $r_K(L)=4$.

 \end{enumerate}

 Now the case $(K,4,2)$.
-The dihedral group $D_4$ of order $8$ is solvable hence is realizable over any number field by Lemma 6.6 (2) in \cite{jaiswal2025rootcapacityintersectionindicium}.
-Thus by the final proposition in \cite{perlisroots}, there exists $L/K$ with degree $4$ with Galois group of Galois closure as $D_4$.
+The dihedral group $D_4$ of order $8$ is solvable hence is realizable over any number field by Lemma \ref{lemma 6.6}.
+Thus by the Lemma \ref{perm}, there exists $L/K$ with degree $4$ with Galois group of Galois closure as $D_4$.
 It is easy to see that $r_K(L)=2$.
 Now since intersection of any two nontrivial normal subgroups of $D_4$ is nontrivial (as the center of $D_4$, a subgroup of order $2$, is contained there), $L/K$ is general primitive by Proposition \ref{SGM prop} (2).\end{proof}

 \textbf{Case 3}: $(\mathbb{Q},(p+1)r,r)$ where $p$ is a prime and $2r\ |\ p-1$ and $r\geq 3$.

 \begin{proof}

 Since $r\geq3$, we can assume $p\geq 5$.
 By Theorem 1.4 in \cite{zywina2023modular}, $PSL_2(\mathbb{F}_p)$ is realizable as a Galois group over $\mathbb{Q}$ for all primes $p\geq 5$.
 For any prime $p\geq 5$, let $G=PSL_2(\mathbb{F}_p)$.
 Now $|G| = (p-1)p(p+1)/{2}$.